Trump Announces Phase One Trade Deal with China | Breitbart

 — Donald J. Trump (@realDonaldTrump) December 13, 2019

 The president, however, did not specify a dollar amount for the Chinese purchases of U.S. products.
-At a press conference in Beijing, Chinese officials were vague about what the agreement entailed and declined to specify what they would purchase.
+At a press conference in Beijing, Chinese officials confirmed that an agreement was reached but the officials were vague about what the agreement entailed and declined to specify what they would purchase.

-President Trump’s tweet appeared to indicate that the U.S. would cut in half the 15 percent tariff on around $112 billion of Chinese goods that was implemented in September.
+President Trump’s tweet appeared to indicate that the U.S. would cut in half the 15 percent tariff on around $120 billion of Chinese goods that was implemented in September.
+A statement from the U.S. Trade Representative Friday morning clarified that that this was the case and that the $25 percent tariffs on other Chinese goods would remain in place.

 Earlier reports indicated that the U.S. would reduce a broader range of tariffs, perhaps halving all of the current tariffs.
 In a tweet on Friday, Trump said a report about the deal from the Wall Street Journal was wrong.